 AGP for clinical trials:

-Currently the IDC uses our CaptūrAGP® system as well as a SAS® program for producing research AGPs.
+Currently the IDC uses a SAS® program for producing research AGPs.
 The research AGP includes a second row of statistics: Glucose Variability, Exposure and Episodes close ups.

-Our systems are able to produce SMBG, CGM and Insulin Pump + CGM reports.
+Our systems are able to produce CGM and SMBG reports.
 We can produce batched reports for different time periods, demographic sub populations and intervention arms.
 IDC provides AGP interpretation as well as research analytic reporting.
 If you want us to produce AGPs for your next research trial; we would be glad to help.

 "It is an efficient tool in standardizing CGM and SMBG data" -Clinician